 There is an old project management saying that we “plan the work and work the plan.”
 There is an assumption that if we can plan it, we can deliver it.
 The truth for many types of projects is that they are just too complex to be able to plan the work up front and deliver against the plan.

 Some of the best teams I have been on have adopted rolling wave planning to deal with this challenge.
 With rolling wave planning, teams plan in detail only the work that is immediately in front of them, and they spend less time planning work that is in the distant future.
 Agile teams leverage rolling wave planning to defer planning in detail until the last responsible moment.
+And they continually replan throughout the project, based on the latest learnings and insights.

 8. Agile Projects Welcome Change